nielsvm/lxc-containers/README.md

 ### LXC?
 LXC is a thin layer on top of Linux cgroups, allowing you to 'slice up' your computer without full X86 emulation, but mere resource splitting.
 Containers live in `/var/lib/lxc` and have their own (tiny) root hierarchies, essential system binaries but share your main kernel instance.

-You can compare this project a little bit with `varnish-lxc` but this is intentionally simple, highly portable (git clone) and aimed at coders who need something **seriously fast**.
+You can compare this project a little bit with `vagrant-lxc` but this is intentionally simple, highly portable (git clone) and aimed at coders who need something **seriously fast**.
 Virtualization can be fast but isn't always necessarily so, and when its just a LAMP stack or ruby/python binaries of some version you need, this gives you the best of both.

 # Installation
 All you need is *Ubuntu 14.10/utopic* and LXC installed (`apt-get install lxc-templates`) on your computer.